Olivia Louvel

-Olivia Louvel is a composer and artist whose work is presented in the form of sound recordings, sound art installations, video art and live performances.
-She won an Ivor Novello Award in Sound Art at The Ivors Classical Awards 2023 for LOL, a sonic intervention delivered through the public address system of Middlesbrough's CCTV surveillance network, reflecting the state of political affairs in Britain.
+Olivia Louvel is an artist, composer and researcher whose practice encompasses sound recordings, sound art installations and video art.
+She won an Ivor Novello Award in Sound Art (2023) for LOL, a sonic intervention delivered via the public address system of Middlesbrough's CCTV surveillance network, which reflected the state of political affairs in Britain.

 The Sculptor Speaks, a resounding of a 1961 tape of Barbara Hepworth's voice, was nominated for an Ivor Novello Award in the Sound Art category at the Ivors Composer Awards 2020.

 She was interviewed by Stuart Maconie on his BBC Radio 6 programme Freak Zone about her "compelling sculpture-inspired work" on Barbara Hepworth.

-She has presented her work at Towner Eastbourne, The Hepworth Wakefield, the Hepworth Research Network, Yorkshire Sound Women, Chapter Arts Centre, Resonance FM /Extra, King's Place, De La Warr Pavilion, Ikon Gallery, IKLECTIK, Brighton Dome, Brighton Digital Festival.
+She has presented her work at Towner Eastbourne, The Hepworth Wakefield, the Hepworth Research Network, Yorkshire Sound Women, Chapter Arts Centre, Middlesbrough Art Week, Resonance FM /Extra, De La Warr Pavilion, Ikon Gallery, IKLECTIK, Brighton Dome and Brighton Digital Festival.

+She has published in journals, including Leonardo (The MIT Press) and Organised Sound (Cambridge University Press).

 Education

-Louvel studied at the National Superior Conservatory of Dramatic Arts of Paris and had the opportunity to work with Klaus Michael Grüber and Michel Piccoli in a reworking of a Luigi Pirandello play.
-She holds a Master's degree in Digital Music & Sound Arts, University of Brighton.
+Louvel studied at the National Superior Conservatory of Dramatic Arts of Paris and had the opportunity to work with Klaus Michael Grüber and Michel Piccoli on a reworking of a Luigi Pirandello play.

+She holds a master's degree in Digital Music & Sound Arts, University of Brighton.

-In 2025, Louvel was awarded a PhD by the University of Brighton for her thesis titled ‘A hybrid encounter, a concrete voice: on the interplay of voice and sculpture,’ following her cross-disciplinary research in the Fine Art and Sound departments.
-She coined the term, ‘voice sculpture’.
+In 2025, she earned a PhD from the University of Brighton for her thesis, ‘A hybrid encounter, a concrete voice: on the interplay of voice and sculpture,’ which drew on cross-disciplinary research across the Fine Art and Sound departments.
+She coined the term ‘voice sculpture’.